krishanthisera/TechChallengeApp/k8s-helm/tech-challenge/tech-challenge-helm.md

       accessModes: ReadWriteOnce
       storage: 1Gi
 ```
-The [db-sc.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/templates/db-sc.yaml) creates a storage class using the configuration under `storageClass: ` and the persistence volume will be create the by refering configuration under `persistenceVolume:`.
+The [db-sc.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/templates/db-sc.yaml) creates a storage class using the configuration under `storageClass: ` and the Persistence Volume will be created by referring configuration under `persistenceVolume:`.

-_Note that, in a scenatio where an automatic storage provisioner is unavailable to maintain the data persistency user may manually provision the Persistence Volumes (PV)._
+_Note that, in a scenario where an automatic storage provisioner is unavailable to maintain the data persistence, the user may manually provision the Persistence Volume Claim (PVC)._